What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Vehicle inspections ensure brakes work, tyres are safe, and emergency equipment is available.

-Common Fake Taxi Scams and How They Work
+Common Unlicensed Taxi Scams and How They Work

 The "Cheaper Rate" Trap